 This will give you that little bit of extra space.

-Be mindful though about the layout of your content to prevent being clipped.
+Be mindful, though, about the layout of your content to prevent it being clipped.

 So that was a look at some of the awesome things that you can now do with SwiftUI complications.

-If you've never built a complication before or you want to freshen up your knowledge about complication templates and descriptors, check out the "Create Complications for Apple Watch" talk and make sure your complications are always showing the right information at the right time.
+If you've never built a complication before, or you wanna freshen up your knowledge about complication templates and descriptors, check out the "Create Complications for Apple Watch" talk.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.